AUInnovations/Freight-App/README.md

 Essentially the project is a Vendor Interaction Platform to manage paperwork with thousands of vendors for [Reliable Carriers Group](https://rcgauto.com)

 ## Configurations
-+ Ruby version 2.1.5
++ Ruby version 2.1.7
-+ Rails version 4.1.0
++ Rails version 4.2.4
-+ Rspec (to be decided)
++ Test::Unit
 + React.JS (still experimenting with)
 + Postgres (to be decided)

 ## Installation
 Simple rails installation
   1. Clone this project
   2. rake db:migrate
   3. rails s

 ## Test Suits
 + (None Written Yet)